 Most couples have experienced this situation at one time or another—you think you should discipline your child a certain way, and your spouse or co-parent wants to handle it differently.
 You each become entrenched in your position.
 And what started as a problem between you and your child quickly evolves into a problem between you and your spouse.
 You are no longer parenting as a team.

 At some point, most couples will disagree and argue over how to discipline their children.
 After all, you and your spouse are different people who will naturally approach parenting differently at times—maybe more often than you’d like.
 Disagreement in any marriage is to be expected, especially over raising your kids.

-For example, let’s say you believe your child should be punished harshly for missing curfew while your spouse doesn’t think it’s such a big deal.
-Or perhaps you disagree on how to handle poor performance in school, drinking, or what to do about an older child who is still living at home and not getting on with life.
+For example, let’s say you believe your child should be punished harshly for missing curfew while your spouse doesn’t think a curfew is such a big deal.
+Or perhaps you disagree on how to handle bad grades, drinking, or an older child who is still living at home and not getting on with life.
 As a result, you react differently and aren’t on the same page when it comes to consequences.

 Here’s the truth: kids know when their parents aren’t unified in their decisions about discipline.
 And their lack of unity creates anxiety for these kids because they are unsure of the rules and what matters and what doesn’t.
 And this anxiety contributes to further behavior issues.

 Or, and this happens frequently, kids learn to get off the hook for a behavior problem by playing one parent off the other.
 Kids figure out very quickly that when their parents are fighting with each other, the focus is no longer on them.

 Kids also figure out that if they can get one parent to be an ally, then it’s now a two against one battle, and the child-parent team usually wins.